Can sole proprietors become S corporations?

 So that's the good news, so to speak.

-A handful of issues need to be considered if you're a sole proprietor contemplating the prospect of becoming an S corporation.
+A handful of issues need to be considered if you're a sole proprietor contemplating the S corporation option.
 First, an S corporation will require more paperwork.
-You'll have to file an annual income tax return with both the federal and probably the state revenue agency, for example.
-And you'll need to prepare and process payroll checks and payroll tax returns (even if the only employee is the business owner).
+You'll have to file an annual income tax return with both the federal and probably the state government, for example.
+And you'll need to prepare payroll checks and payroll tax returns (even if the only employee is the business owner).
 This paperwork isn't that difficult.
-But it is a bit of extra work.
+But it is extra work.

-Another issue to consider is that there probably are some incremental costs you'll pay just because you've become an S corporation.
+Another issue to consider is that there probably are some incremental costs you'll pay as an S corporation.
 For example, you'll pay an extra payroll tax called the federal unemployment tax (or FUTA) that adds about $400 or $500 to your annual tax bill--just because you've become an employee.
 You'll probably also need to step up and start using a real tax accountant--even if you've been very capable, thank you, of going the TurboTax route in the past.

 One other issue: You do need to set your S corporation compensation to some reasonable amount.
 You can't lowball your salary.
 And in fact, some IRS agents take the position that in a one-man business all of the profits should be reported as salary.
 (Let me say that most tax accountants would disagree with this IRS position.)